top of page

 3. We strive to educate the whole person.

--Help your child discover their unique and special gifts and talents and encourage them to do their best.
+• Help your child discover and develop their unique gifts and encourage them to do their best.

 4. We believe students succeed better with parents' help.

-Research supports that parents' involvement in school is crucial for children's success in school and life.
-Parents and teachers should keep in regular contact through emails, meetings, phone calls, and parents' involvement in school activities such as school presentations, class projects, and class parties.
-However, we only ask the parents to attend a few school meetings or events.
+Research shows that parental involvement in school is crucial to children's success in school and life.
+Parents and teachers should maintain regular contact via email, meetings, and phone calls.
 Parents should encourage and assist their children at home in their studies and activities.

 Suggestions for Parents